-The fixed rate notes will bear interest accruing from •, 2018, payable semi-annually in arrears on \bullet and \bullet of each year, with the first interest payment to be made on •, 2019.
-Interest on the fixed rate notes will accrue from the date of original issuance or, if interest has already been paid, from the date it was most recently paid.
+The Notes will bear interest accruing from November 26, 2018, payable semi-annually in arrears on May 26 and November 26 of each year, with the first interest payment to be made on May 26, 2019.
+Interest on the Notes will accrue from the date of original issuance or, if interest has already been paid, from the date it was most recently paid.
 We will compute interest on the basis of a 360-day year consisting of twelve 30-day months.
-Principal will be repaid at a price of 100% of the principal amount of the fixed rate notes on the maturity date.
+Principal will be repaid at a price of 100% of the principal amount of the Notes on the maturity date.
 If any date for payment of principal or interest (or additional amounts, if any) falls on a day that is not a business day, then payment of principal or interest (or additional amounts, if any) need not be made on such date but may be made on the next succeeding business day.
 Any payment made on such next succeeding business day shall have the same force and effect as if made on the due date, and no interest shall accrue with respect to such payment for the period after such date.
-See "Description of the Notes-Principal and Maturity" and "Description of the Notes-Interest-Fixed Rate Notes."
+See "Description of the Notes-Principal and Maturity" and "Description of the Notes-Interest."